 This famous Carnation fudge recipe takes all the guesswork out of making perfect fudge!

-Fudge is so wonderfully sweet, creamy, and chocolatey, and one bite is sure to capture your heart.
+And this recipe is so wonderfully sweet, creamy, and chocolatey, one bite is sure to capture your heart.

 It also couldn’t be easier to make.
 With this simple recipe, it’s impossible to fudge up fudge.

-But don’t worry, just because it’s simpler doesn’t mean it’s lacking in flavor.
+But don’t worry, just because it’s simple doesn’t mean it’s lacking in flavor.
 This fudge is just as smooth, creamy, and delicious as can be.

 With a simple combination of milk, sugar, chocolate, marshmallows, and a bit of salt and vanilla, you’ll get the ultimate fudge with the perfect balance of flavors.

-Semi-Sweet Chocolate Chips: They give the fudge just the right level of sweetness.
+- Semi-Sweet Chocolate Chips.
+They give the fudge just the right level of sweetness.
 If you want a deeper chocolate flavor, use dark chocolate.
 White chocolate works, too, especially if you have a sweet tooth.
-Whichever one you use, make sure you’re using high-quality chocolate.

 Tips for the Best Fudge

 - Use high-quality ingredients.
-You’ll want to make sure you like the taste of the chocolate you’re using because it makes up the primary flavor of the fudge.
+You’ll want to ensure you like the taste of the chocolate you’re using because it makes up the primary flavor of the fudge.
+Do not skimp on the quality of chocolate in this recipe!

-- To prevent the mini-marshmallows from sticking to the saucepan, grease it with cooking spray before adding them.
+- Prevent sticking.
+To prevent the mini marshmallows from sticking to the saucepan, grease it with cooking spray before adding them.
+You’ll thank me later.

-- Stir the mixture fast!
-Once the chocolate and marshmallows are in, the mixture will start to firm up.
+- Stir quickly!
+The mixture will start to firm up once the chocolate and marshmallows are in.
 Stir it quickly with a metal spoon.

-- Flavor the fudge with your favorite extracts.
+- Flavor the fudge with extracts.
 Stir it into the milk and sugar mixture before adding the chocolate and marshmallows.
+Vanilla is always a hit, but experiment with different flavors like almond, coconut, maple, or peppermint.

-- Sprinkle your fudge with a bit of sea salt for a sweet and salty contrast.
+- Garnish with sea salt.
+Sprinkle your fudge with a bit of sea salt for a sweet and salty contrast.
+It also helps amplify the flavor of chocolate.

-- To know when the sugar-milk mixture is ready to be removed from the heat, check the temperature using a candy thermometer.
+- Bust out the candy thermometer.
+To know when the sugar-milk mixture is ready to be removed from the heat, check the temperature using a candy thermometer.
 Once it reads 234 degrees Fahrenheit, it’s all set.

-- Add some dried fruits such as cranberries or cherries for a chewy contrast.
+- Add dried fruit.
+Add some dried fruits such as cranberries or cherries for a chewy contrast.
 They’ll also add a charming and festive pop of color.

 How Long Does It Take for the Fudge to Set?